cormachogan/gpuinfo/README.md

 export VC_PASS='VMware123!'
 ```

-The command to launch the controller is ```make run``` and a sample output from such a command is as follows:
+The command to launch the manager is ```make run``` and an example of running such a command is as follows:

 ```Makefile
 $ make run